SamuelJayasingh/SamuelJayasingh/README.md

 ## Current Works
  * I'm currently working on 🔭 building **Mobile Apps using Flutter** and working up on polishing my skills 🌱 in **Competitive Programming**.
- * Also, I've got a **Youtube Channel, [The Broke Coder](https://www.youtube.com/channel/UCietjxpksncMdOUkycv5nqA)**.
-Be sure to check it out as I keep posting videos about a variety of things, ranging from *DIY Projects to Tutorials* about various Technologies.
+ * Also, I've got a **Youtube Channel, [Samuel Jayasingh](https://www.youtube.com/channel/UCljdD-g5f0xoCE6c97qHqsA)**.
+But I'm a Goddamn Lazy Guy who
+ * Occasionally Post some videos.But Don't Lose Hope!
+Will Surely Get some Good Content Soon xd!
+ *

 ## Other Stuff